logikal/lslock/README.md

 # lslock

-## An interesting problem to solve
+It can be useful to know what files in a directory tree are currently locked by a process, and which process holds the lock for each file.

-It can be useful to know what files in a directory tree are currently locked by a process, and which process that is.
+Thankfully, linux provides the `/proc/locks` pseudo-file, that can give us this information.

-Thankfully, linux provides the /proc/locks pseudo-file, that can give us this information
+`lslock`  can give you this information in a more useful manner than just `cat /proc/locks`

 ## The code